cppwfs/readmesample/README.md

 # Spring XD Singlenode

 The single node docker image is the easiest to get started with.
 It runs everything you need in a single container.
+The other component we will use is the XD Shell, this allows us to create, deploy and destroy streams and jobs.

+## Retrieving the images

-To retrieve the image exeucte the following
+To retrieve the single node image execute the following :

     docker pull springxd/singlenode

+To retrieve the shell image execute the following :

+    docker pull springxd/shell

+## Start the singlenode and the shell
 To start it, you just need to execute the following command:

         docker run --name singlenode \